ThomasGreiner/vidg/README.md

 ## What it does

-1. Creates index and prepares preview images of all videos in file `.vidg.nedb`
+1. Creates index and prepares preview images of all videos in file `.vidg.sqlite`
 2. Creates local server and launches browser
 3. Let's you rate videos from -1 (trash) to 5 (keep)